-Recruiting metrics are an essential part of a data-driven culture.
-If you would keep track of every recruiting metric you can find on the web, you’d have no time left to do the actual recruiting!
-In a little more, we’ll list the 17 most important ones for you.
-But first we answer the question: What are recruiting metrics?
+Recruiting metrics are an essential part of a data-driven hiring.
+However, if you would keep track of every recruiting metric you could find on the web, you’d have no time left to do actual recruiting!
+In this article, we’ll list the 17 most important ones for you.
+But first, let’s answer the question: What are recruiting metrics?

 What are recruiting metrics?